Webscum/DemolitionEngine/README.md

  Currently making the framework for the editor to be built on.

 Markus Linnanen/Count-X/Webscum 2023-2024,
-Please contact for use, not required but preffered
+Please contact for further information